opensearch-project/project-website/_posts/2024-06-07-opensearch-performance-2.14.md

 OpenSearch 2.13 speeds up term aggregations for global term aggregations in immutable collections such as log data.
 This is an important and common analytics use case.
 OpenSearch gains this efficiency by using the term frequencies that Lucene precalculates.

-**Evaluating term aggregations on Big5 data shows speed improvements of a factor of 85 to 100**.
+Evaluating term aggregations on Big5 data shows speed improvements of a factor of 85 to 100.

 ### Date histograms

 Date histograms are OpenSearch’s way of grouping data by date.
 Almost every Dashboard or Discover visualization in OpenSearch Dashboards depends on this functionality.
-For example, you might want to aggregate the logs of every HTTP request sent to your site by week. **Date histogram optimizations in OpenSearch 2.12 provide speed improvements ranging from 10 to 50 times on the Big5 benchmark**, in cases where there are no sub-aggregations into range filters.
+For example, you might want to aggregate the logs of every HTTP request sent to your site by week.
+Date histogram optimizations in OpenSearch 2.12 provide speed improvements ranging from 10 to 50 times on the Big5 benchmark, in cases where there are no sub-aggregations into range filters.

 ### Multi-term queries and numeric fields

-Multi-term queries are commonly used in analytics to simultaneously aggregate by many terms, often retrieving only the top *n* results. **OpenSearch 2.12 accelerates multi-term queries on keyword fields by over 40%** by taking advantage of Lucene's IndexOrDocValuesQuery.
+Multi-term queries are commonly used in analytics to simultaneously aggregate by many terms, often retrieving only the top *n* results.
+OpenSearch 2.12 accelerates multi-term queries on keyword fields by over 40% by taking advantage of Lucene's IndexOrDocValuesQuery.

 In version 2.14, we also use the IndexOrDocValuesQuery to increase search speed on numeric, IP, Boolean, and date fields, even when the fields are not indexed.
 This means that you can save storage space by not creating indexes for less commonly used search fields.